logzio/logz-docs/_source/user-guide/distributed-tracing/k8s-deployment.md

 title: Kubernetes deployment reference
 permalink: /user-guide/distributed-tracing/k8s-deployment
 flags:
-  logzio-plan: pro enterprise
+  logzio-plan: pro
   beta: true
 tags:
   - distributed tracing
 contributors:
   - yberlinger
 ---
 If you’re working with Kubernetes, use this yaml file as a reference to deploy the collector/agent and use the output of `kubectl explain deployment` as your **apiVersion** value.

 _Before you begin:_

 + Make sure you use the correct Jaeger version for the `jaeger-agent` image.

 + Look up your Distributed Tracing `ACCOUNT TOKEN` at the bottom of the <a href="https://app.logz.io/#/dashboard/settings/manage-accounts" target ="_blank"> **Manage Accounts**</a> page.

 + Look up your `CUSTOM_LISTENER_URL` on the <a href="/user-guide/accounts/account-region.html" target ="_blank"> Regions and Listener Hosts </a>page.